-In gable outlooker situations, CFS "C" framing may be attached to TrusSteel trusses using TrusSteel TSJH connectors and ITWBCG Hardware HT2.5A connectors.
+In gable outlooker situations, CFS "C" framing may be attached to TrusSteel trusses using stud material and ITWBCG Hardware HT2.5A connectors.

 These connectors are attached to the trusses and the "C" framing with #10 self-drilling tapping screws.

 Please refer to the Standard Detail below for information regarding the selection of HT2.5A connectors and installation requirements: